 What is a "diatessaron"?
 That question pops up as one opens The Gospel of Jesus, a republication of Loraine Boettner's 1933 book.
-The original version was more appropriately entitled A Summary of the the ordinary 'harmony' of the gospels in that the separate accounts are not printed in full parallel columns, but are woven into one unified story."
+The original version was more appropriately entitled A Summary of the four gospels into a single account of Jesus's earthly ministry.
+The "book" then is a "cut and paste" of Scripture, humanly reorganized to string together the four into one chronologically ordered account.
+Boettner notes that "the Summary... differs from the ordinary 'harmony' of the gospels in that the separate accounts are not printed in full parallel columns, but are woven into one unified story."